 Until the early 90s, nearly all young people diagnosed with diabetes were educated and treated as if they had type 1 diabetes (T1D).
 As a result, they were often started on insulin therapy—this was also at a time when metformin was not approved for children and adolescents.

 Over a quarter of young people in the United States are obese.

 A common symptom of diabetes is rapid weight loss—when the body is burning fat in a dangerous and unhealthy manner because there isn’t enough insulin present to use glucose for fuel.

 In children who are overweight or obese, this warning sign of diabetes can be easily missed.

-According to Mcguigan, about 5 to 25% of young people are in diabetic ketoacidosis (DKA) at the time of diagnosis.
+According to Mcguigan, about 5 to 25 percent of young people are in diabetic ketoacidosis (DKA) at the time of diagnosis.
 DKA is the result of dangerously low insulin levels—it is life-threatening and can be fatal if it is ignored for too long.

-Another 40% of young people with T2D are asymptomatic—potentially due to blood sugar levels not being quite high enough to trigger noticeable symptoms.
+Another 40 percent of young people with T2D are asymptomatic—potentially due to blood sugar levels not being quite high enough to trigger noticeable symptoms.
 Because so many children and teens are asymptomatic at the time of diagnosis, they may underestimate the seriousness of the disease.